xlmnxp/blue-recorder/README.md

 This project is based on [Green Recorder](https://github.com/mhsabbagh/green-recorder) and is rewritten in Rust with improvements.

 ## Installation
-Blue Recorder available as Snap and Flatpak package:
+Blue Recorder is available as a Snap and Flatpak package.

 <a href='https://snapcraft.io/blue-recorder'><img height='60' alt='Get it from the Snap Store' src='https://snapcraft.io/static/images/badges/en/snap-store-black.svg'/></a> <a href='https://flathub.org/apps/details/sa.sy.bluerecorder'><img height='60' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>